 Difficulty in focusing and learning new skills

 Some women find it hard to concentrate on one subject for too long and find themselves getting distracted much more easily than before.
-Some women suffer with an increase in short-term memory loss too.
+Some women suffer from an increase in short-term memory loss too.

 Hair loss or thinning

 Hair loss or a thinning of the hair is caused by a loss of Estrogen, which is needed to sustain follicle growth.
 This can be one of the most upsetting symptoms women experience, as it is a visible sign of aging.
-The hormone imbalance can sometimes be treated with a simple change in diet, increasing your intake of Protein, vitamin C, D and Iron.
+The hormone imbalance can sometimes be treated with a simple change in diet, increasing your intake of protein, vitamin C, D and Iron.